-I am writing to you again as a concerned resident of the Millar Addition, along with many of my neighbours In addition to the numerous concerns you've heard to date regarding theft, crime, and public safety issues related to the Mocassin Flats emeanment and its impact on our neighbourhood, the issue of poor air quality continues to be a significant concern.
-This is directly related to the amount of open burning that is occurring on a daily basis in the encampment; the air quality issues in the area are deteriorating to untolerable levels.
-I'm uncertain what is being burned in the fires, but I'm very concerned about hazardous and towing the continuents of the mole is undergoadle and neroine a verying before a relative proving before parties.
+I am writing to you again as a concerned resident of the Millar Addition, along with many of my neighbourhood, the issue of poor air quality continues to be a significant concern.
+This is directly related to the monator of open burning that is occurring on a dairy basis in the cancernet, the air quality issues in the area are deteriorating to unloterable levels.
+T munoritain what is being burned in the free, but T m very concerned about hazardous and taxis: materiab barrely quantity, and frequency of the analysis is survise hand in the very group gararhy

-On most days I can look out of my office window at the Plaza building towards the encampment and see smoke blowing towards my neighbourhood, at an elevation that directly impacts the homes and the people residing there.
-Unlike the mills which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment is directly at our pertaining level, which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment is directly at our pertaining level, which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment is directly at our pertaining level, which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment is directly at our pertaining level, which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment and the people residing there.
-Unlike the mills which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment and the people residing there.
+On most days I can look out of my office window at the Plazz building towards the encampment and see smoke blowing towards my neighbourhood, at an elevation that directly impacts the homes and the people residing there Unlike the mills which have stacks carrying the polluted air to a higher elevation, the smoke from the encampment is directly at our breathing level, which has a significant impact